Off the Grid

 Application and Open House

-A program open house will be held on February 12, 8:00-8:30 p.m. following the Tommy Douglas Collegiate open house.
+A program open house was held on February 12, 8:00-8:30 p.m. following the Tommy Douglas Collegiate open house.

 School Registration

-Students attending Grade 8 at Saskatoon Public Schools, can register using the Grade 8 High School Transition Form (link to be added when application period opens).
+Students attending Grade 8 at Saskatoon Public Schools, can register using the Grade 8 High School Transition Form.

-Students not currently registered with Saskatoon Public Schools, should use the Registration Form (link to be added when application period opens).
+Students not currently registered with Saskatoon Public Schools, should use the Registration Form.

 Contact